PDC Premier League Darts 2019: Week 6 Betting and Odds Preview

 Match number four in Nottingham puts Gerwyn Price up against Michael Van Gerwen and based on form alone, we can make a good case for the outsider here.
 Price is available at best odds of 4/1 with William Hill and Ladbrokes while Van Gerwen is out in front at a best of 5/9 with SportPesa.
 Once again, the draw is quoted at a top price of 9/2 - this time with BetFred.

 All of this leaves us with the final showdown of the evening and it sees Daryl Gurney coming up against Peter Wright.
-This is another game where there will be value in a correct call and with three odds against prices available, Snakebite Wright starts as favourite at best odds of 21/20 with Black Type.
+This is another game where there will be value in a correct call and with three odds against prices available, Snakebite Wright starts as favourite at best odds of 21/20.